SFDO-Tooling/CumulusCI/docs/push_upgrades.md

     upgrade of a package version to all orgs listed in `push/orgs_qa.txt`.
 -   `**push_sandbox**`{.interpreted-text role="ref"}: Schedules a push
-    upgrade of a package version to all subscribers\' sandboxes.
+    upgrade of a package version to all subscribers' sandboxes.
 -   `**push_trial**`{.interpreted-text role="ref"}: Schedules a push
     upgrade of a package version to Trialforce Template orgs listed in `push/orgs_trial.txt`.